 Spoon the topping evenly over the baking dish.

-Bake your crisp for 45-50 minutes, until golden on top and bubbly on the sides.
-Serve warm.
+Bake your crisp for 45-50 minutes, until topping is golden brown and bubbly on the sides.

 - 6 cups peeled, cored, and thinly sliced (6 large, 7 small apples)

 - 1 cup sugar

 - 1 cup flour

 - 1 cup butter, slightly softened (2 sticks)

 - Preheat oven to 350 degrees F. Toss the apples and sugar in a medium bowl until well combined.
 Add them to a 9″ x 9″ or 9″ x 13″ baking dish.

 - In a large bowl, mix dry topping ingredients.
 Cut butter sticks into quarters.
 Add them to dry ingredients.
 Use your hands or a pastry cutter to cut the butter in until it’s pebble-sized crumbles.
 Spoon evenly over the apples.

 - Bake for 45-50 minutes, until the top is golden and the edges are bubbly.